Maker of keyboard apps for the blind sues Apple, claiming anticompetitive behavior

 Eleftheriou created FlickType, which he first launched on iPhone in April 2018.
 He waited until the fall to add Apple Watch compatibility, when an updated version of the watch offered a larger screen and a more powerful processor that Eleftheriou believed would support his FlickType technology.
 He updated FlickType to include Apple Watch capability, and Apple approved the update.

-Though FlickType was meant to ultimately become a mainstream keyboard, Eleftheriou said in an interview he primarily marketed it to the blind and visually impaired.
+Although FlickType was meant to ultimately become a mainstream keyboard, Eleftheriou said in an interview he primarily marketed it to the blind and visually impaired.
 He planned to update it and improve it over time, he said.

 But he alleges there were limitations imposed by Apple on how the app could be used.
 For instance, his lawsuit says that to respond to a text message on a third-party keyboard, users have to launch the app.
 From there, they can send a message.
-Because of Apple’s limitations, Kosta believed one good outcome for his invention would be an acquisition by Apple.
+Because of Apple’s limitations, Eleftheriou believed one good outcome for his invention would be an acquisition by Apple.

 In January 2019, Eleftheriou met with Randy Marsden, Apple’s text input special projects manager, according to the lawsuit.
 Marsden is a keyboard entrepreneur himself, having founded Swype and then Dryft, which he sold to Apple.

-Marsden was excited about FlickType, according to the lawsuit, and told Eleftheriou that it “could be a key feature for the watch.”
+Marsden was excited about FlickType, according to the lawsuit, and told Eleftheriou it “could be a key feature for the watch.”
 According to the lawsuit, Marsden told Eleftheriou that Apple should buy his app and that he hoped it wouldn’t be too expensive.

 On Jan.
-24, Marsden told Eleftheriou he presented FlickType to the Apple Watch team, including a senior engineering manager on the product side, and that it had gone well and he’d be discussing it with his boss, the lawsuit says.
+24, Marsden told Eleftheriou he presented FlickType to the Apple Watch team, including a senior engineering manager on the product side, that it had gone well and he would be discussing it with his boss, the lawsuit says.
 Eleftheriou believed Apple might offer to acquire the app and his technology.

-But when Eleftheriou improved the FlickType Apple Watch keyboard to make it more useful to a broader audience, beyond just the visually impaired, Apple refused to allow it into the App Store on the grounds that Apple Watch keyboards were not allowed.
+But when Eleftheriou improved the FlickType Apple Watch keyboard to make it more useful to a broader audience beyond just the visually impaired, Apple refused to allow it into the App Store on the grounds that Apple Watch keyboards were not allowed.

 Apple says recent changes to operating system improve user privacy, but some lawmakers see them as an effort to edge out its rivals